Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Results and Discussions

 The chiral phase transition and the deconfinement phase transitions are distinct yet seem to be interconnected phenomena in QCD (at least at $\mu_B=0$).
 The chiral phase transition involves a modification of the QCD vacuum characterized by condensates, crucial for generating hadron masses with chiral symmetry restoration occurring at high temperatures and/or baryonic densities.
 Conversely, the deconfinement phase transition marks the transition from hadronic degrees of freedom to quarks and gluons.
 These transitions are characterized by distinct order parameters (usually $\sigma$ for chiral phase transition and $\Phi$ for deconfinement phase transition).
 According to lattice QCD findings at $\mu_B=0$, the chiral phase transition from the hadronic phase to the quark phase is not a sharp discontinuity but rather a crossover \cite{Aoki:2006we}.
 This crossover's central point is denoted as the pseudo-critical or crossover transition temperature $T^p_c$, with a known value of 158 $\pm$ 0.6 MeV as per latest lattice results~\cite{Borsanyi:2020fev}.

 In \cref{fig:PCT}, we present the change in the order parameters $\sigma$ and $\Phi$ with temperature at $\mu_B=\mu_Q=\mu_S=0$.
-In the CMF model, to match the constraints from the theory, we perform parameter fitting for $T_0$ and $g_{q\Phi}$, whose values are provided in \cref{tab:param_vec_int_pol}.
+In the CMF model, to reproduce the constraints from the theory for $T^p_c$, we perform parameter fitting for $T_0$ and $g_{q\Phi}$, whose values are provided in \cref{tab:param_vec_int_pol}.
 The figure illustrates that the chiral condensate ($\sigma$) is equal to its vacuum value ($\sigma_0$) in the low-temperature regime.
-However, as $T$ increases, $\sigma$ decreases, indicating the transition from the chiral broken phase into the chiral restored phase.
-Additionally, the maximum change in the chiral condensate (peak of chiral susceptibility) occurs around $T^p_c=$161 MeV for all renormalized coupling schemes, and these values are tabulated in \cref{tab:PCT}.
+However, as $T$ increases, $\sigma$ decreases, indicating the transition from the chirally broken phase into the chirally restored phase.
+Additionally, the maximum change in the chiral condensate (peak of chiral susceptibility) occurs around $T^p_c=$161 MeV for all field redefined coupling schemes, and these values are tabulated in \cref{tab:PCT}.
 Note that, in our model the maximum change in the deconfinement order parameter $\Phi$ is approximately the same as the maximum change in the chiral condensate $\sigma$.
-For reference, we also mention the value of $T^p_c$ for the older unrenormalized C4 coupling, which was initially fixed based on the older constraint of the pseudo-critical transition temperature~\cite{Dexheimer:2009hi}, and therefore presents slightly different results.
+For reference, we also mention the value of $T^p_c$ for the older C4 coupling, which was initially fixed based on the older constraint of the pseudo-critical transition temperature~\cite{Dexheimer:2009hi}, and therefore presents slightly different results.